Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 - The price sold on the secondary market

 A completely clean data set like this is unlikely to be encountered outside of _the lab_.
 In reality, customer data will be fraught with duplication and other problems.
 This data is already transformed.
-In reality, you would have to join a few tables to produce a data set that looks like this.
+In practice you would have to join a few tables to produce a data set that looks like this.

 ## Simulating demographic data